UTILITY WORKERS NEVER ASK TO COME INTO YOUR HOUSE!

 Water from rain events or even naturally occurring ground water can seep into pipes that are broken or cracked which adds to the flow of water going to the wastewater treatment plant.
 More flow means increased processing costs.
 Keeping this water out of our pipelines saves money and prevents unnecessary high flows through the equipment at the plant.

 The smoke is created using a mineral oil base that does not cause harm to humans or animals.
 It won’t leave a residue even if it gets into a resident’s house.
 This test can be helpful for a resident as the smoke may come through if there is a plumbing problem in the house.
 Smoke will come up in weak spots (plumbing issues) even if the P-trap is full.
 For seldom used drains or P-traps (10 days or more), the water has probably evaporated and it is recommended that residents put about a cup of water down the drain to fill the P-trap so smoke does not come into the house.

-The smoke testing area for summer 2019 will be from Shiloh Rd to N. Melody Ln & Marion Dr. and from Miller Rd. to Cardinal Ln.
+There will be two smoke testing areas this year.
+The first will be from Walnut Street South to Forest Lane and from Yale Road West to Plano Road.
+The second area will from Lawler Road South to Walnut Street and Purdue Drive West to Forest Ridge Drive.
 You can see a map of the area at GarlandWater.com.
 This year’s testing encompasses a fairly large area and may continue through to a few weeks in October.
-Click here for a larger view of the map.
+Click here for a larger view of the map or visit GarlandWater.com.

 If you have any questions about the city’s smoke testing program, please call 972-205-3210 or email us at firstname.lastname@example.org.